AvatarWalter02/CS-210-Project/README.md

 2. **Causation vs. Correlation**:
    - Acknowledge that correlations do not imply causation between headphone exposure and activity metrics.

-## Presentation Video

-You can find the presentation from this link.

 ## Report

 Make sure to read the report in order to understand the implementation of the code and the process behind it.